Certified Drug Counselor Overview

 Step 1: Complete Educational Requirements

 - Take courses that can improve communication.
 Taking elective courses, like public speaking, can help a student develop and improve his or her communication skills.
-Since communication is an important element of substance abuse/addiction counseling, it is essential that an aspiring drug counselor is capable of communicating with individuals from diverse backgrounds in a variety of ways.
+Since communication is an important element of substance abuse and addiction counseling, it's essential that an aspiring drug counselor is capable of communicating with individuals from diverse backgrounds in a variety of ways.

 - Volunteer.
 Participating in volunteer hours at a hospital or substance abuse center or facility can provide a student with first-hand experience and exposure to the kinds of people drug counselors work with on a daily basis.